 According to the EEOC, sexual harassment can occur in a variety of circumstances such as:

-- The victim as well as the harasser may be a woman or a man
+- The victim and the harasser may be a woman or a man

 - The victim does not have to be of the opposite sex